gojek/lua-dev/Readme.md

 2. git,bash,unzip,curl provide additional tools
 3. lua-cjson is also included as json is key in most cases.

-This is a test of squashmerge.
+This is a test of rebasemerge.